xzcvvbxzfd/CSQF_Hybrid_Scheduler/README.md

 ### Implementation Details
 The GPU acceleration logic is encapsulated in `gpu_kernels.py` and follows the parallelization strategy outlined in the manuscript:

-1.  **Task Partitioning**: The conflict detection for AVB flows is decoupled from the ILP solving for TT flows. [cite_start]Each CUDA thread processes the resource validation for a single AVB flow independently [cite: 235-236].
+1.  **Task Partitioning**: The conflict detection for AVB flows is decoupled from the ILP solving for TT flows.
+Each CUDA thread processes the resource validation for a single AVB flow independently.
-2.  **Data Parallelism**: The global resource reservation matrix (Dimensions: $Links \times Cycles \times Queues$) is transferred to the GPU memory. [cite_start]Threads access this shared data structure to check availability within the sliding window [cite: 237-238].
+2.  **Data Parallelism**: The global resource reservation matrix (Dimensions: $Links \times Cycles \times Queues$) is transferred to the GPU memory.
+Threads access this shared data structure to check availability within the sliding window.
 3.  **Automatic Fallback**: To ensure reproducibility across different hardware environments, the code includes an automatic check (`cuda.is_available()`).
 If no NVIDIA GPU is detected, the system gracefully degrades to a CPU-based serial execution mode.

 ### How to Verify